HabitatMap/AirCastingiOS/Readme.md

 4. run `fastlane release_update`

 ### Release hotfix
-Use the release hotfix lane when you need to add quick changes to the app that is already in the appstore:
+Use the release hotfix lane when you need to add quick changes to the app that is already in the App Store:
 1. `cd` into top project directory
 2. `git checkout` to the main branch
 3. run `fastlane hotfix_init`.
 After that you should be checked out to the hotfix branch